 - 1. Move to Evaluation Plan A the following year. - 2.
 Remain in Evaluation Plan B during the following year, and for no more than three consecutive years. - 3.
 Place on TIP. - 4.
 Move to Evaluation Plan C, Goals and Objectives (see page 6).

-Teacher Evaluation Form Including Evaluative Criteria and Performance Functions
+Teacher Evaluation Form Including Evaluative Criteria and Performance Functions good in most aspects of a particular component of the evaluation.

 Explanation of Component Rating System